seeruk/tid/README.md

 # tid

-A simple, CLI-based time tracking utility for personal time tracking. `tid` uses [Bolt][1] as a storage backend, and does not use any kind of active daemon.
+A simple, CLI-based time tracking utility for personal time tracking. `tid` uses [Bolt][1] as a storage backend, and does not require an active daemon.

 ## Installation